kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 ### §27.991   Fuel pumps.

-Compliance with §27.955 may not be jeopardized by failure of—
+Compliance with [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.955   Fuel flow.|§27.955]] may not be jeopardized by failure of—

 \(a\) Any one pump except pumps that are approved and installed as parts of a type certificated engine; or